Shuddhadvaita: Vallabhacharya

-Vallabhacharya was a devotional philosopher, who founded the Pushti sect in India.
-He won the title of acharya by traveling and debating advaita scholars from a young age.
+Vallabhacharya was a devotional philosopher who founded the Pushti sect in India.
+He earned the title of acharya by traveling and debating advaita scholars from a young age.

-In 1493-94 Vallabhacharya is said to have identified an image of Krishna at the Govardhan hill at Braj.
-This image, now called Shrinathji and located at Nathdwara, Rajasthan, is central to the worship by Vallabha followers.
+In 1493–94, Vallabhacharya is said to have identified an image of Krishna at the Govardhan hill at Braj.
+This image, now called Shrinathji and located at Nathdwara, Rajasthan, is central to the worship of Vallabha followers.